wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---
 **Emergency** is our annual platform for live art + contemporary performance, featuring at least 20 short pieces of work over a day/evening in Manchester…

-Our fifteenth Emergency takes place on Saturday 4 October 2014 (12noon-11pm) at [Z-arts](http://www.z-arts.org/about-us/getting-here).
+Staged for the first time entirely in the cavernous realms of [Z-arts](http://www.z-arts.org/about-us/getting-here), our fifteenth Emergency takes place on Saturday 4 October 2014 (12noon-11pm) — expect the unexpected, popping up all over the building.
 To get a feel for it see 2013's [programme](/archive/2013-emergency) + [gallery](/galleries/2013-emergency).

-*Please note: the proposals deadline for Emergency 2014 has now passed.*
+*Please note: Emergency is largely adult-focussed and may not be suitable for under-18s (age advisory's will apply)*

 **Emergency is:**
 ● A free, public micro-festival + open submission platform;
 ● An opportunity for artists to meet, show and peer-review work;
 ● A selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).
 ● Enquiries: <mailto:emergency@habarts.org>

-Emergency 2014 is presented by Word of Warning; produced by hÅb; supported using public funding through Arts Council England and by Manchester City Council, STUN + Z-arts; a greenroom legacy project.
+Emergency 2014 is presented by Word of Warning; produced by hÅb; supported using public funding through Arts Council England, and by Manchester City Council, STUN + Z-arts; a greenroom legacy project.

 <http://emergencymcr.org> #EmergencyMcr